jhdrn/myra/README.md

     const view = (_) => text('Hello world!')
 ```

+With JSX you will have to wrap the text in an element.

 #### NothingNodeDescriptor
 Represents nothing, renders as a comment node with the comment "Nothing".